openedx/openedx-learning/openedx_learning/apps/authoring/collections/readme.rst

 * Collections may grow very large.
 * Collections are not publishable in and of themselves.
-* Collections link to PublisableEntity records, **not** PublishableEntityVersion records.
+* Collections link to PublishableEntity records, **not** PublishableEntityVersion records.